enkog/Penz_Classes_Backend/README.md

 # PENZ Classes Backend
 > An online class app that allows users to see all available courses, reserve a spot in a class, see all reservations, add and delete courses.
-This repository consists of Api end points for Courses, Reservations and is linked to a front end built with React.
+This repository consists of Api End points for Courses & Reservations and is linked to a front end built with React.
 Link to React repo [PENZ Classes Frontend](https://github.com/ZeenatLawal/Penz_Classes_Frontend).

 ## Project Requirements